-Exhibit Number Description 1.1 Form of Underwriting Agreement(4) 3.1 Amended and Restated Certificate of Incorporation(3) 3.2 Amended and Restated Bylaws(3) 4.1 Form of specimen common stock certificate 5.1 Form of Opinion of Skadden, Arps, Slate, Meagher & Flom LLP 10.1 Form of Master Transaction Agreement between the Registrant and EMC(3) 10.2 Form of Administrative Services Agreement between the Registrant and EMC(3) 10.3 Form of Tax Sharing Agreement between the Registrant and EMC(3) 10.4 Form of Intellectual Property Agreement between the Registrant and EMC(2) 10.5 Form of Employee Benefits Agreement between the Registrant and EMC(3) 10.6 Form of Real Estate License Agreement between the Registrant and EMC(3) 10.7 Letter Agreement between the Registrant and Mark Peek+(2) 10.8 Form of Indemnification Agreement for directors and executive officers+(2) 10.9 2007 Equity and Incentive Plan+(2) 10.10 Promissory Note between the Registrant and EMC Corporation(1) 10.11 Form of Insurance Matters Agreement between the Registrant and EMC(3) 10.12 Form of Option Agreement+(2) 10.13 Form of Restricted Stock Unit Agreement+(2) 10.14 2007 Employee Stock Purchase Plan+(2) 10.15 Letter Agreement between the Registrant and Thomas J. Jurewicz+(2) 10.16 Distribution Agreement between the Registrant and Ingram Micro(3) 10.17 Form of Real Estate Purchase and Sale Agreement between the Registrant and EMC(3) 10.18 Class A Common Stock Purchase Agreement between the Registrant and Intel Capital(3) 10.19 Investor Rights Agreement between the Registrant and Intel Capital(3) 10.20 Form of Early Exercise Option Agreement+(3) 21.1 List of subsidiaries(1) 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of PricewaterhouseCoopers LLP 23.3 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page hereto) 99.1 Form of Letter of Transmittal 99.2 Form of Notice of Withdrawal
+Exhibit Description Number 1.1 Description Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation(3) 3.2 Amended and Restated Bylaws(3) 4.1 Form of specimen common stock certificate 5.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP 10.1 Form of Master Transaction Agreement between the Registrant and EMC(3) 10.2 Form of Administrative Services Agreement between the Registrant and EMC(3) 10.3 Form of Tax Sharing Agreement between the Registrant and EMC(3) 10.4 Form of Intellectual Property Agreement between the Registrant and EMC(2) 10.5 Form of Employee Benefits Agreement between the Registrant and EMC(3) 10.6 Form of Real Estate License Agreement between the Registrant and EMC(3) 10.7 Letter Agreement between the Registrant and Mark Peek+(2) 10.8 Form of Indemnification Agreement for directors and executive officers+(2) 10.9 2007 Equity and Incentive Plan+(2) 10.10 Promissory Note between the Registrant and EMC Corporation(1) 10.11 Form of Insurance Matters Agreement between the Registrant and EMC(3) 10.12 Form of Option Agreement+(2) 10.13 Form of Restricted Stock Unit Agreement+(2) 10.14 2007 Employee Stock Purchase Plan+(2) 10.15 Letter Agreement between the Registrant and Thomas J. Jurewicz+(2) 10.16 Distribution Agreement between the Registrant and Ingram Micro(3) 10.17 Form of Real Estate Purchase and Sale Agreement between the Registrant and EMC(3) 10.18 Class A Common Stock Purchase Agreement between the Registrant and Intel Capital(3) 10.19 Investor Rights Agreement between the Registrant and Intel Capital(3) 10.20 Form of Early Exercise Option Agreement+(3) 21.1 List of subsidiaries(1) 23.1 Consent of PricewaterhouseCoopers LLP 23.2 Consent of PricewaterhouseCoopers LLP 23.3 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page hereto) 99.1 Form of Letter of Transmittal 99.2 Form of Notice of Withdrawal

-- + Management contract or compensatory plan or arrangement. - To be filed by amendment. - Confidential treatment requested for certain portions of this Exhibit pursuant to Rule 406 promulgated under the Securities Act, which portions are omitted and filed separately with the Securities and Exchange Commission. - Previously filed. - (1) Incorporated by reference to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on April 26, 2007. - (2) Incorporated by reference to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on June 11, 2007 - (3) Incorporated by reference to Amendment No. 2 to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on July 9, 2007. - (4) Incorporated by reference to Amendment No. 3 to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on July 24, 2007.
+- + Management contract or compensatory plan or arrangement. - To be filed by amendment. - Confidential treatment requested for certain portions of this Exhibit pursuant to Rule 406 promulgated under the Securities Act, which portions are omitted and filed separately with the Securities and Exchange Commission. - (1) Incorporated by reference to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on April 26, 2007. - (2) Incorporated by reference to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on June 11, 2007 - (3) Incorporated by reference to Amendment No. 2 to the Registration Statement on Form S-1 of VMware, Inc. (Registration Statement No. 333-142368) filed with the Commission on July 9, 2007.